pablodecm/phd_thesis/src/102_chapter_2.md

 that goes through a mechanistic simulation of the underlying physical processes actually occurring.

-A detailed simulation a is found to be the most accurate approach, given the many subtleties affecting the detector readout for a given set of generated particles, including possible various particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and their electric response.
+A detailed simulation is found to be the most accurate approach, given the many subtleties affecting the detector readout for a given set of generated particles, including various possible particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and their electric response.
 All these